cinnData/MLearning/Examples/[MLE-02] Example - House sales in King County.md

 ## Q4.
 Dummies for the zipcodes

-Since we are going to add the zipcode to the equation, we drop the longitude and the laitude, and pack the remaining features in a matrix:
+Since we are going to add the zipcode to the equation, we drop the longitude and the latitude, packing the remaining features in a matrix:

 ```
 In [19]: X1 = df.iloc[:, 4:-1]